peteroupc/peteroupc.github.io/morealg.md

 [**Peter Occil**](mailto:poccil14@gmail.com)

-**Abstract:** This page contains additional algorithms for arbitrary-precision sampling of continuous distributions, Bernoulli factory algorithms (biased-coin to biased-coin algorithms), and algorithms to simulate irrational probabilities.
+**Abstract:** This page contains additional algorithms for arbitrary-precision sampling of continuous distributions, Bernoulli factory algorithms (biased-coin to biased-coin algorithms), and algorithms to produce heads with an irrational probability.
 They supplement my pages on Bernoulli factory algorithms and partially-sampled random numbers.

 **2020 Mathematics Subject Classification:** 68W20, 60-08, 60-04.

 <a id=Introduction></a>
 ## Introduction

-This page contains additional algorithms for arbitrary-precision sampling of continuous distributions, Bernoulli factory algorithms (biased-coin to biased-coin algorithms), and algorithms to simulate irrational probabilities.
+This page contains additional algorithms for arbitrary-precision sampling of continuous distributions, Bernoulli factory algorithms (biased-coin to biased-coin algorithms), and algorithms to produce heads with an irrational probability.
 These samplers are designed to not rely on floating-point arithmetic.
 They may depend on algorithms given in the following pages:

 * [**Partially-Sampled Random Numbers for Accurate Sampling of Continuous Distributions**](https://peteroupc.github.io/exporand.html)
 * [**Bernoulli Factory Algorithms**](https://peteroupc.github.io/bernoulli.html)